 It is clearly assumed by Coombs, Harrison and others that these reforms will develop new skills among the poor, so enhance their marketability and eventually raise their income and status.
 But this is too optimistic a view given that there is considerable evidence indicating that without formal credentials employers are unlikely to welcome people into the more secure, better paid jobs.
 To argue that non-formal education raises the skill level in rural regions so encouraging social mobility and community development implies that there is a strong relationship between technical skills and economic growth, an assumption very similar to that of the functionalist theory criticised at the start of this section.
 Hence bearing in mind those criticisms, the rural poor are unlikely to enjoy upward mobility as they do not have the cultural - let alone material - 'currency' whereby people obtain reward in the social structure, a structure dominated by members of the elite.
-Much wider social and economic changes are needed than mere educational reform to significantly improve the position of the rural poor, changes of the sort seen in Tanzania under President Nyerere's policy of self-reliant socialism, although even there, as Nyerere (1977) himself admits, much still remains to be done for the peasantry.
+Much wider social and economic changes are needed than mere educational reform to significantly improve the position of the rural poor.

-We have seen in this Chapter, albeit very briefly and schematically, how the growth of population, urbanisation and education typically associated with industrialisation in the Eurocentric models of 'development' is distorted particularly because of the impact of colonialism and current underdevelopment.
-The Chapter suggests at various points how the experience of the Third World in these areas is distinct from that of the history of industrialised societies.
+We have seen in this chapter, albeit very briefly and schematically, how the growth of population, urbanisation and education typically associated with industrialisation in the Eurocentric models of 'development' is distorted particularly because of the impact of colonialism and current underdevelopment.
+The chapter suggests at various points how the experience of the Third World in these areas is distinct from that of the history of industrialised societies.
 This should warn us against proposing some general evolutionary model of 'development' with universal application.
 The difficulties of Third World societies in these areas are partly a matter of policy - for example overstressing higher education - but are more a reflection of the cultural and economic process of underdevelopment.
-Policies in themselves are unlikely to bring about major changes whether they concern family planning, controlling urban growth, or promoting nonformal education.
+Policies in themselves are unlikely to bring about major changes whether they concern family planning, controlling urban growth, or promoting non-formal education.
 These are useful in relieving some of the symptoms of underdevelopment.
 The problem ultimately lies in the relative weakness of the Third World economy in the world capitalist system.
 One possible source of change lies in the political realm.
-Can the Third World politically challenge the status quo or are its political institutions similarly underdeveloped?
+Can the Third World politically challenge the status quo or are its political institutions similarly under-developed?
 It is to these matters that we now turn.

-Political Development
+Political Development and Social Class

 So far we have examined aspects of development and social change in the Third World without any detailed consideration of the political context in which these are found.
-As we have seen in previous Chapters, many theorists have developed their ideas through using the historical experience of Europe as a blueprint for 'development.'
-One might wonder then whether the development of capitalist relations in Western Europe was accompanied by a particular pattern of political development and whether this is to be repeated in the Third World because of capitalist penetration there.
+As we have seen in previous chapters, many theorists have developed their ideas through using the historical experience of Europe as a blueprint for 'development'.
+One might wonder then whether the development of, say, capitalist relations in Western Europe was accompanied by a particular pattern of political development and whether this is to be repeated in the Third World because of capitalist penetration there.
 The reader should not be surprised to discover that there is no simple answer to this question since there are competing theoretical accounts of political change in Europe and the Third World, accounts which on the one hand come within the broad scope of modernisation theory and on the other derive from the underdevelopment school.